Transpennine Route Upgrade sees first electric wires installed for Greater Manchester

 overhead cables // Credit: Network Rail

-Part of the multi-billion-pound Transpennine Route Upgrade the installation of the electric wires marks the first stage in local services between Manchester and moving to fully electric service.
-The project aims to complete by the middle of the decade and will provide improved, environmentally friendly trains which are more reliable for passengers in the area.
+Part of the multi-billion-pound Transpennine Route Upgrade the installation of the electric wires marks the first stage in local services between and moving to fully electric service.
+The project aims to complete by the middle of the decade and will provide improved, environmentally friendly trains which are more reliable for passengers in the Greater Manchester area.

 The installation of the overhead electric wires makes a key stage in the vast project and will see services improved between Manchester and Stalybridge.
 In order to carry out significant upgrades to tracks and infrastructure safely and efficiently, Stalybridge station will see a 26 days closure during March 2023.